matuskalas/carpentrycon-2020/slides.md

  - Questions about the contents -> HackMD
  - Questions about technical stuff -> Zoom Chat
 - Contents
  - What is CodeRefinery?
+(5 minutes)
- - A vision of reaching many people at once (with BR session)
+ - A vision of reaching many people at once (with BR session; 15 minutes)
- - How we did it
+ - How we did it (20 minutes)
- - Role presentation
+ - Role presentation (20 minutes)
- - Open discussion
+ - Future outlook and discussion (10 minutes)

 ---